-This resource paper offers an initial comparative analysis of the content of the six different proposals related to emerging technologies in the area of lethal autonomous weapon systems (LAWS) submitted by States to the Group of Governmental Experts on LAWS.
+This resource paper offers a comparative analysis of the content of the different proposals related to emerging technologies in the area of lethal autonomous weapon systems (LAWS) submitted by States to the Group of Governmental Experts on LAWS up until the end of 2022.*

-It identifies commonality in views as well as areas that require further discussion in relation to ten thematic areas covered in the six proposals and the Group’s discussions.
+It identifies commonality in views as well as areas that require further discussion in relation to eleven thematic areas covered in the proposals and the Group’s discussions.
 These include:

 Also available: Annex A, which includes relevant excerpts from proposals related to emerging technologies in the area of lethal autonomous weapons systems.

 Support from UNIDIR’s core funders provides the foundation for all of the Institute’s activities.
-The resource paper was originally prepared for a roundtable discussion, with both being supported by the Governments of New Zealand and Switzerland.
-The paper and the discussion were also supported by the generous contributions of the Programme's core donors: Germany, the Netherlands, Switzerland and Microsoft.
+Both this paper and the original resource paper were prepared with supported from the Governments of New Zealand and Switzerland.
+This paper was prepared by UNIDIR’s Security and Technology Programme, which is funded by the governments of Czechia, Germany, Italy, the Netherlands and Switzerland, and by Microsoft.